Archetype-CSS/Archetype-docs/Design-Principles.md

 Composition takes place in the HTML applying classes directly to the elements you wish to style.

 #### Liskov Substitution Principle
-objects should be replaceable with instances or their sub-components without breaking.
-Sub-components that extend a module should be interchangeable with the base module itself.
-To keep true to this principlea module's subcomponent(s) should never affect layout [[7]](addendum.md).
+Object extensions should be replaceable with other extensions of the same object without breaking.
+For example, applying a different component skin or structure to a base object must not affect the object itself.

 #### Entity Segregation Principle
-It is sometimes better to have multiple base modules opposed to a single generic module with multiple sub-components.
+It is sometimes better to have multiple base objects opposed to a single generic object with multiple sub-objects.
 Never make sacrifices in functionality in the name of utility.
 Taken too far, code abstraction becomes  detrimental [[7]](addendum.md).
-When writing modular CSS, it's not about maintaining modularity in the actual code, but rather modularity in the actual design [[10]](addendum.md).
+When writing modular CSS, it's not about maintaining modularity in the actual code, but rather modularity in the actual design system [[10]](addendum.md).

 #### Minimize Coupling
 Build multiple, specific objects, rather than overly generic ones.
 This helps to avoid tight coupling between unrelated modules, making it easier to make changes without inadvertently affecting other modules.
 Avoid abstractions that attempt to do too much.
 Smaller, more specific abstractions are preferred.
 Never couple styles to particular DOM elements or to a particular DOM structure.
 Never assume specific node children. (i.e. use a `.nav-item` class on each child rather than a `.nav & li a` selector chain).